-Canada's history began 20,000 years ago with Indigenous Peoples.
+Canada's history began with the Indigenous Peoples of Turtle Island (North America).
+Indigenous Peoples have oral history that places them on the continent for millennia, with creation stories describing how they came to be placed here by the Creator.
 We acknowledge the first people, their land and their culture as the roots of our Canadian identity.